You are here::Home/Authors/Gerdur Kristny

 “With this book, Gerdur Kristny displays her talents and we get to understand why she is considered one of the most powerful contemporary poet among Icelanders.
 The poems are convincing and riveting, and they form a very harmonious whole.”

-MORGUNBLADID DAILY (on Arctic)
+MORGUNBLADID DAILY (on ARCTIC)

 AWARDS